magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/run-ssa.md

 The `POST V1/inventory/source-selection-algorithm-result` endpoint uses the algorithm defined by the `algorithmCode` attribute to calculate the recommended sources and quantities for each item defined in the `items` array.

 This tutorial does not consider complications such selling out of products or back ordering.
-We can ask the SSA to determine the best way to ship all the items ordered (20 items of product `sp1` and 60 items of product `sp2`) immediately.
+We can ask the SSA to determine the best way to immediately ship all the items ordered (20 items of product `sp1` and 60 items of product `sp2`).

 **Endpoint**